fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

     databases_path: "/path/to/dir"
   ```

-#### Webhook Settings
+#### Webhook settings

 For more information about webhooks and Fleet automations in general, see the [Automations documentation](../../Using-Fleet/Automations.md).

 ##### webhook_settings.interval

 The interval at which to check for webhook conditions.
-This value currently configures both the host status and failing policies webhooks (not the recent vulnerabilities webhook, see the [Recent vulnerabilities section](#recent-vulnerabilities) for details).
+This value currently configures both the host status and failing policies webhooks, but not the recent vulnerabilities webhook.
+(See the [Recent vulnerabilities section](#recent-vulnerabilities) for details.)

-- Optional setting (time duration as a string).
+- Optional setting (time duration as a string)
-- Default value: `24h`.
+- Default value: `24h`
 - Config file format:
   ```
   webhook_settings:
     interval: "12h"
   ```

-##### Failing Policies
+##### Failing policies

 The following options allow the configuration of a webhook that will be triggered if selected policies are not passing for some hosts.